bjones1/CodeChat/code_chat.rst

 Unit testing
 ------------
 The following modules perform unit tests on portions of the application.
+To run the tests, execute ``py.test`` in the CodeChat/CodeChat directory.

 .. toctree::
    :maxdepth: 1